 - Rule of Thumb #2 – Use a nail that will penetrate the item you are nailing to (not through) at least 3/4″.
 So, to use the same example of 1/2″ sheathing you would need a nail that is 1 1/4″ long.
 3/4″ + 1/2″ = 1 1/4″.

-Whatever length you use you can’t really overbuild.
-If you are going to err on nail length always err on the side of using too long a fastener rather than too short.
-Just remember you don’t want your nails being too long that they blow out the back side of your work.
+Whatever length you use, you can’t really overbuild.
+If you are going to err on nail length, always err on the side of using too long of a fastener rather than too short.
+Just remember, you don’t want your nails being too long that they blow out the back side of your work.

 - 15 & 16-ga.
 Nailers – Called finish nailers, are the largest nails and typically used for applications like door/window jambs, baseboards, large crown molding and fastening other significant pieces of wood that are not structural.